Setting Up AWS Artifact

 Sign Up for AWS

-If you have an AWS account already, skip to the next task.
-If you don't have an AWS account, use the following procedure to create one.
+If you do not have an AWS account, use the following procedure to create one.

 Follow the online instructions.